Downtown Winnipeg: Waterfront District

 The Waterfront District is a newly emerging mixed-use development located in the northeast corner of downtown Winnipeg.
 The district runs along the west bank of the Red River along Waterfront Drive and features Stephen Juba Park.The Waterfront District has seen a number of residential construction projects since 2005.
 Moreover, there have been plans to extend Waterfront Drive further north, to connect it with the Disraeli Fwy.
 Developer Leon A. Brown has offered up to 12 properties for redevelopment in the area.
 Sunstone Boutique Hotels had an $11-million plan to build a three-storey, 67-room boutique hotel on what is now a gravel parking lot, along with a new casual-dining restaurant in the one-storey brick former Harbourmaster's building.
 The plans also involve construction of a public plaza area at the south end of the property.

 The design of the Waterfront District also led to a new road system that included Winnipeg’s first roundabout, at the corner of Bannatyne Avenue and Waterfront Drive.

 Central Park

 Central Park is one of Winnipeg's most densely-populated neighbourhoods with 13,755 people per square km according to the 2001 Census.
 Seventy per cent of all refugees coming to Winnipeg live downtown, in and around the Central Park area.
 Central Park includes many different ethnicities including Arabs, Vietnamese, Chinese, Ojibway, Filipinos, and African (more than half being African).

-With the increase in the African population, Central Park has been transforming in recent years.
-It is now the home to the 'Central Market', with more markets planned to come.
-Many of the markets will sell handmade fashion and imported African crafts.

-During warm Saturday nights, live entertainment fills the air, residents enjoy free Sunday movie screenings to enjoy an evening outdoors.
-The Knox Centre at Knox United Church presents international films in various languages - with English subtitles - every Thursday evening.